5 November 2014

 But, Mr. Mayor, your authority is two-fold.
 Although under the aegis of the Crown, you are the representative chosen by the Corporation, directly elected by the Citizens, so that the mace before you will act as an outward and visible sign of that authority with which you are armed, as representing the Crown on the one and the Citizens on the other” (CT Mayor’s Office)

-Theo Esau from the Mayors office who hosted me and showed me the Cape Town mace.
+Theo Esau from the Mayor’s office hosted me and showed me the Cape Town mace.

 Sir John passed away at age 66, on 16 April 1898.
 Richard Harris, the current owner of Woodheads, tells me that in those days the cable car up Table Mountain was an exposed lift with space for two people.
 Sir John continued to go up the mountain to oversee work himself and on one such a trip he caught a cold from which he never recovered.